Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image By: Daz Stock, Shutterstock

 The Spanish Water Dog is a very active herding dog that loves to work.
-They have a wonderful curly coat and boundless energy.
-Their intelligence and alert nature can make them prone to anxiety and in the 2020 Finnish study they were shown to be more likely to be fearful of strangers.2
+They have a gorgeous curly coat and boundless energy.
+Their intelligence and alert nature can make them prone to anxiety, and in a 2020 Finnish study, they were shown to be more likely to be fearful of strangers.2

 3. Lagotto Romagnolo